jamon9000/submission-system-instructions/github-git.md

 ### Cloning an Assignment Repository

-To retrieve the clone URL, click the green `Clone or Download` button in the corner.
+To retrieve the clone URL, click the green `Code` button in the corner.

 ![Github Clone](images/git/github-clone.png)

-If your menu says `Clone with SSH`, click the blue `Clone with HTTPS` link to change it.
+If your menu says `Clone with SSH`, click the blue `Use HTTPS` link to change it.
 Cloning Github repositories over SSH does not work on campus.

 Copy the provided url and in command prompt (or terminal), use the command `git clone <url>`.